maratbn/microwizard/README.md

 # Fun Part #

 1. Open up src/lobsters-popularity/popularity.py.
 This is a very simple program that will act as a microservice in our environment.
-Notice that it starts a simple little webserver and exposes two URLs.
+Notice that it starts a simple little web server and exposes two URLs.
 One URL is /health and this is where healthchecks will be sent.
 The other URL is / and it provides the meat of the service by querying the MySQL DB for the most popular users (as determined by Karma)

 2. In the base deployment of the MicroWizard example you'll notice that if you go to http://localhost:3000/popular then no users will be displayed and a string like "NO SERVICES AVAILABLE" will be shown.
 This is because in the base deployment no services are deployed.

 3. Let's deploy a service.
 The lobsters-popularity service project comes with two Git committed files that are ready to use for this demo.
 Let's deploy a couple of the healthy services into the environment, run the following commands:

-`./add_service.sh 149d2b0147b6f95cdb3234dc0922842acb911a79`
+`./scripts/svrun lobpop_v1 149d2b0147b6f95cdb3234dc0922842acb911a79`
-`./add_service.sh 149d2b0147b6f95cdb3234dc0922842acb911a79`
+`./scripts/svrun lobpop_v1 149d2b0147b6f95cdb3234dc0922842acb911a79`

 The `149d2b0147b6f95cdb3234dc0922842acb911a79` part is a git commit hash.
 MicroWizard works by deploying Git repositories and using a specific hash.
 The first time you run the command it may take a moment as the container image for lobsters-popularity is built.